-Our Community Health Nurse is available to meet individually to provide education and support for students with chronic illnesses.
-Her goals are to help students learn how to manage the changing emotions and symptoms which may be brought about by chronic illness so that they can have a successful college experience at UNH.
+Our Health Resource Nurses are available to meet individually to provide education and support for students with chronic illnesses.
+Their goal is to help students learn how to manage the changing emotions and symptoms that may be brought about by chronic illness so that they can have a successful college experience at UNH.
 This service is available to ALL UNH students.

 Make an Appointment

 If your illness has affected your ability to perform academically, it is very important that you communicate with your professors.
-Our Community Health Nurse is available to discuss options such as a leave of absence, communication during limited absences, incompletes, and petitioning to withdraw from individual classes.
+Health Resource Nurses are available to discuss options and resources.

 Meeting other students with similar chronic conditions can aid in managing feelings of isolation and hopelessness.
 We provide the following services to connect students:

-- Our Community Health Nurse connects students to others with a similar diagnosis.
-Students who have connected to each other in the past include students with cancer, Hodgkin's disease, diabetes, and Crohn's disease.
+- A Health Resource Nurse can connect students to others with similar diagnosis.
+Students who have connected to each other in the past include students with cancer, Hodgkin's disease, diabetics and Crohn's disease.